TPC Michigan

-TPC Michigan is a private golf club located in Dearborn, Michigan and owned by ClubCorp.
+TPC Michigan is a private golf club located in Dearborn, Michigan and owned by Invited Clubs.

 The Jack Nicklaus designed championship golf course is a member of the Tournament Players Club network, which is operated by the PGA Tour.
 In 2007, the facility was sold to the Heritage Golf Group, but retained its TPC branding under a licensing agreement.
-In April 2014, TPC Michigan was sold to ClubCorp.
+In April 2014, TPC Michigan was sold to ClubCorp (Invited clubs).

 Between 1991 and 2006 TPC Michigan hosted the Ford Senior Players Championship, a Champions Tour event and one of senior men's golf's major championships.